 “While we agreed the lyrics to ‘Reno’ did warrant an advisory, our decision to choose another title to showcase was ultimately an issue of scheduling,” said Lombard, noting the Springsteen release conflicted with Starbucks’ plan to showcase a CD this month by female rockers Antigone Rising.

-A spokesman for Sony BMG said the company was pleased Starbucks was carrying the album in its two California specialty stores.
+A spokesperson for Sony BMG said the company was pleased Starbucks was carrying the album in its two California specialty stores.